Court: Charleston cruise-terminal neighbors must be heard

 COLUMBIA, SC – Neighbors affected by a proposed Charleston cruise terminal’s diesel soot and traffic congestion will finally have their voices heard on the terminal’s state permits.

 The Supreme Court of South Carolina ruled today the neighbors do indeed have the right – or the legal “standing” – to challenge allegedly unlawful pollution permits that will harm them.
 State permits would allow a new terminal – triple the size of the current one and capable of hosting much larger ships – to bring thousands of cars and large trucks to highly congested streets and emit over a hundred tons of harmful pollutants into the air every year.

 The State Ports Authority, the project sponsor, has fought for years to keep these citizens from voicing any objections in the permitting process.

-“The Supreme Court recognized that South Carolina law gives people who are impacted by polluting facilities the right to be heard,” said Senior Attorney Blan Holman.
+“The Supreme Court recognized that South Carolina law gives people who are impacted by polluting facilities the right to be heard,” said Blan Holman, a senior attorney with the Southern Environmental Law Center.
 “When a large new source of harmful pollutants is proposed next to a neighborhood—any neighborhood—the families impacted and living there are entitled to insist on all lawful protections.”

 Since the State Ports Authority’s proposed terminal is engineered to bring larger and more polluting vessels to Charleston, neighbors sought pollution-control measures, enforceable limits on the number of ship visits per year, and consideration of other locations such as the underused Veterans Terminal outside of the Historic District.
-Before those concerns could be considered, the State Ports Authority succeeded in having lower courts block the neighbors’ participation.
+Before those concerns could be considered, SPA succeeded in having lower courts block the neighbors’ participation.

-“The goal all along has been to find solutions that work for everyone, not just the State Ports Authority and the cruise industry,” Holman said.
+“The goal all along has been to find solutions that work for everyone, not just the SPA and the cruise industry,” Holman said.
 “Including more voices in that process moves us closer to that goal.”